Global Health Equity · Surgical Access · Evidence-Driven Impact

 Our Volunteers

-Every volunteer who joins ClearVision Global Health, Inc. is part of a movement.
-From fundraising events to awareness campaigns to research support — there is a role for everyone.
+From fundraising events to awareness campaigns to research support — there is a role for everyone, everywhere.

 Research Program